jrsacher/find-a-gene/README.md

 The user must supply a valid accession number as `accession_in`.
 This is used in an Entrez query to get information on the starting gene.

-The gene of interest is then used as the input for a TBLASTN search.
+The gene of interest is then used as the input for a TBLASTN search in the expressed sequence tag (est) database.
 By design, it does not search human, mouse, or rat sequences, which are highly likely to be annotated.
 A results file of all hits is saved as `tblastn_results.xml`.

 The results are then filtered based on identity, similarity, and gaps.
 The thought is that sequences too similar to the orignal (potentially well-studied) sequence are more likely to be annotated.
 This theory has not been adequately explored (but, hey, it worked out!).
 The filtered results are converted to a csv file and saved as `filtered_results.csv`.

-A number of the filtered results (default is 10; 25 as currenlty configured) are then checked for novelty.
-This is accomplished by extracting the gi number, then performing a BLASTP search on the sequence in the non-redundant (nr) database.\
+A number of the filtered results (default is 10; 50 as currenlty configured) are then checked for novelty.
+This is accomplished by extracting the gi number, then performing a BLASTP search on the sequence in the non-redundant (nr) database.
+This can take a VERY long time for a large number of sequences, so start small and increase as needed.\
 By Pevsner's criteria, a gene is novel if there is not a 100% match from the query organism.
 If the original gene of interest is not found in the results, it is likely a false positive.\
 The gi numbers and novelty (`True`/`False`) of the searched genes are added to the original data and saved as `novel_genes.csv`